In Depth Baby Product Reviews Led by a Pediatrician

 Should You Buy the Momcozy S9 Wearable Breast Pump?

-If you appreciate portability and tube-free pumping, the Momcozy S9 Wearable Breast Pump is an all-in-one breast pump that's budget-friendly and ready for on-the-go pumping.
+If you appreciate portability and tube-free pumping, the Momcozy S9 Wearable Breast Pump is an all-in-one contender that's budget-friendly and ready to hit the road.
 It doesn't require an app, which may be great for those who prefer a less techy product.
-However, you must be ready for the learning curve associated with the assembly process to minimize the chance of leaking, and overall, we don't think it is the best wearable in the bunch.
+However, there is a learning curve with the assembly process to minimize the chance of leaking.
+But, overall, we don't think it is the best wearable.

 What Other Breast Pumps Should You Consider?